-e) If a wrestler interrupts the bout without an blood or visible injury, 1 point will be awarded to the opponent.
+e) If a wrestler interrupts the bout without any blood or visible injury as determined by the refereeing body, 1 point will be awarded to the opponent.

 Article 29 - End of the Bout

 The bout ends either when a fall, a disqualification by injury of one of the opponents are declared, or at the end of the regular time.